 But if it’s a few years since you replaced it, a new battery may be a wise investment to take you through the cold snap.

 While lightweight lithium –ion batteries may be tempting and a good move if you are a top-level racer, you have to question whether a few hundred grams weight saving really justifies the additional cost for recreational riders.
-The answer is probably no – losing some weight yourself is likely to be far better than your riding then shaving a few ounces in the battery box ….
+The answer is probably no – losing some weight yourself is likely to be far better than shaving a few ounces in the battery box ….

 For dirt bike riders, spending a bit of time removing, inspecting and cleaning the brushes in the starter motor will reap rewards, returning the unit’s efficiency for just an hour’s workshop time.
 We did this to the trusty KTM EXC250 and we haven’t used the kickstart since

 As for the rest of the electrical systems, a generous dousing of WD40 or ACF50 is a great way to protect from water ingress and damage.
 If you are going to be riding through a lot of water, taping up connectors can offer another level of protection, as can making a waterproof cover from a piece of old inner tube.
 Protect everything you can and you’ll not need to look at the connectors again.

 STAY & SPRAY OR THROW AWAY

 We’ve just mentioned protecting your electrical components, and the same is true for enduring all moving parts start the cold period working well.
 Salt on the roads can play havoc with all the bikes components, so starting with free moving parts is a great plan.
 Take the can of WD to the levers, footpegs, stand, twist grip – anything that needs to keep moving.

 If you run a cable clutch and the cable is stiff and old – replace it, life’s too short to fiddle around with lubing cheaply replaced items.
 The same goes for throttle cables – you could lube them, but as the lube may run into a carb, be careful.
 If in doubt, invest in new.